Sydney Durga Temple: Temple annual fundraising dinner (aka dinner with entertainment)

-The Sydney Shri Durga Devasthanam annually host a Temple Fundraising Dinner.
-The aim of the dinner is to raise money that will go towards the temple's construction.
+The Sydney Shri Durga Devasthanam annually hosts a temple fundraising dinner.
+The aim of the dinner is to raise funds for temple construction.
 The Dinner with Entertainment includes speeches from committee members, a variety of dance and vocal performances and auctions, followed by a delicious feast made by the volunteers of the cooking department in the temple.
 The dinner, without doubt, is always a success and is fun to attend.
 A ticket cost $20 which can be paid at the temple.

 The temple management committee

-The Sydney Durga Temple members, on an annual basis, elected their Management Committee that consists of 9 members in accordance with a set Constitution to govern the Durga Devi Devasthanam.
+Members elect a management committee of nine members annually under the organisation's constitution.

 Currently, the Devasthanam has 124 fully paid members and 94 associate members.

-The following people have been elected to the Management Committee for 2021:

-Mr. Ratnam M Mahendran (President), Mr. Sathy Surendran (Secretary), Mr. Mahalingam Sasseendran (Treasurer), Mr Kiru.
+For 2021, the management committee comprised Ratnam M. Mahendran (President), Sathy Surendran (Secretary), Mr. Mahalingam Sasseendran (Treasurer), Mr Kiru.
 Kiruparajah (Joint Secretary), Mr. Maheswaran, Mr. Shan Kumaralingam (Kumbabishekam Co-Coordinator), Mr Sivananthan, Mr Panchacharam and Mrs Ramana Kumaralingam.

-Management is elected via members during the Annual General Meeting held yearly.
+The committee is elected by members at the annual general meeting.